 For mild OSA, the first line of treatment may include lifestyle changes such as losing weight, quitting smoking, and limiting alcohol consumption.
 In fact, one study has shown that even a modest weight loss of approximately 10% reduction in body weight can lessen the number of apnea or hypopnea episodes per hour and lead to improved sleep.

 For moderate-to-severe OSA, lifestyle changes are typically combined with continuous positive airway pressure (CPAP).

-OSA can be a serious, life-threatening condition if left untreated.
-The repeated stops and starts in breathing throughout the sleep period elevates blood pressure and causes stress on the heart, leading to increased risk of heart attack, heart failure, coronary artery disease, and stroke.
+OSA can be a serious and life-threatening condition if left untreated.
+The repeated stops and starts in breathing that occur throughout the sleep period elevates blood pressure and causes stress on the heart, leading to an increased risk of heart attack, heart failure, coronary artery disease, and stroke.

 The prognosis for OSA in children is also very good if properly treated.
-OSA in children is commonly caused by enlarged adenoids or tonsils, and the surgical removal of these tissues is a typical treatment option.
+OSA in children is commonly caused by enlarged adenoids or tonsils; therefore, the surgical removal of these tissues is a typical treatment option.

-One study found that nearly 42% of children diagnosed with OSA no longer met the criteria for having OSA (AHI score of <2) after a 7-month watch and wait period.
+One study found that nearly 42% of children diagnosed with OSA no longer met the criteria for having OSA, as indicated by an apnea hypopnea index (AHI) score of less than 2, after a 7-month watch and wait period.

 Children with a normal waist circumference and a low initial AHI score may be more likely to outgrow OSA.